top of page

 School visits can be so much fun...and lucrative!

 School visits can pay anywhere from $250 to $3,000+ per event, depending on your experience and the school’s budget.
-If you've done some outreach but haven't had luck, try offering free visits to get some testimonials and practice before reaching out for paid ones again.
+If you've done some outreach but haven't had luck, consider offering free visits to gather testimonials and practice before reaching out for paid ones again.

 Check out 12 Steps To Book A School Visit, by our very own Chelsea Tornetto, for all the information you need to get started.